ANGELA WRIGHT - ARTIST

 15 Oct 2012 to 15 Mar 2013

-[IN PROCESS] The "Leaf-Ball" was initially made for the Gate-Lodge lawn of Dulwich Park's College Road entry.
-It utilised seasonal shrub prunings provided by the Park's head gardener; which were incorporated ad hoc in the growing ball ///as received - the resulting surface was changed in colour and structure each time new materials were added.
-It was first worked in a studio then in situ in the Park, where its changes of appearence and increasing size attracted the attention of///interested the frequent local visitors.
+The "Leaf-Ball" was initially made for the Gate-Lodge lawn of Dulwich Park's College Road entry lodge.
+It utilised seasonal shrub prunings provided by the Park's head gardener; which were incorporated as received onto the growing ball.
+The resulting surface changed in colour and structure each time new materials were added.
+It was first worked in a studio then in situ in the Park, where its changes of appearance and increasing size attracted the attention of the frequent local visitors.

 "SHARED POSSESSION" - WAREHOUSE, 55 GREAT SUFFOLK STREET, LONDON, SE1